CONTENT WARNING

 Context

-As part of national campaign, posters like this one would have been seen in Virginia.
-They might be found in post offices, stores, train stations, and in other public areas to ensure that they would be seen by a wide audience.
+As part of national campaign for war stamps, posters like this one would have been seen across Virginia.
+In this instance, the poster was directed at a particular audience--children who could save their money to purchase the smallest denomination of stamp available.
+These posters might be found in post offices, stores, train stations, and in other public areas to ensure that they would be seen by a wide audience.

 Standards